 Vectos is a transport planning, infrastructure design and flood risk, hydrology and sustainable drainage consultancy specialising in assisting the property development industry to maximise the commercial value of land/assets through the planning process.
 We have gained an enviable reputation for master planning and securing planning consents and Development Consent Orders for complex and challenging schemes.

-With staff based in London, Cardiff, Birmingham, Manchester, Bristol, Exeter and Perugia, we have a proven track record in dealing with large scale redevelopments and contribute to sustainable transport planning initiatives across the UK and wider Europe.
+With 130 staff based in London, Cardiff, Birmingham, Manchester, Bristol, Exeter, Perugia and Bonn, we have a proven track record in dealing with large scale redevelopments and contribute to sustainable transport planning initiatives across the UK and wider Europe.

 Vectos' involvement in state of the art European programmes such as CIVITAS enables the intelligence learned to be fed directly into the company's UK portfolio; ensuring Vectos advice and solutions remain at the international leading edge.